openpublishoperation/devops-learn-pr/docs/git/what-is-git.md

 it.

 #### Git works with your team

 Using Git with a source code management tool can increase your team’s productivity by encouraging collaboration, enforcing policies, automating processes, and improving visibility and traceability of work.
 You may choose individual tools for version control, work item tracking, and continuous integration and deployment.
-Or, you can choose a solution like [Visual Studio Team Services](https://visualstudio.microsoft.com/team-services/) that lets you manage all of these tasks in one place.
+Or, you can choose a solution like [Azure DevOps](https://azure.microsoft.com/en-us/services/devops/repos/) that lets you manage all of these tasks in one place.

 #### Pull requests

 Use [pull requests](git-pull-requests.md) to discuss code changes with your team before merging them into your main branch.
 The discussions you have in pull requests are invaluable to